imhicihu/ISKM2017/Guidelines_connection_streaming.md

 ###Technical data
 * Official presentation format: PPT (Microsoft PowerPoint).
 * PowerPoint presentation must **not** be password protected.
-* Any image, video, music, typography embedded in the presentation (`.ppt`) shouldn't violate any copyright.
+* Any image, video, music, typography embedded in the presentation (`.ppt`) should not infringe any copyright.
 * Any typography with non-western typeface (i.e. chinese, japanese, vietnamese) should be sent separately: Not all operating systems render graphica objects in the same way.
 * Any video must be sent separately via Organizer's Committee email or WeTransfer.com to avoid digital corruption on the `.ppt` file.
 (VERIFY THIS)
 * Verify that your video can be seen by the media player `VLC` (https://www.videolan.org/vlc/).
 If `positive`, you are out-of-trouble.